ineedbots/iw4_bot_warfare/README.md

   - Improved bots mantling and stuck
   - Improved bots aim
   - Fix some runtime errors
+  - Fixed bots aim in third person
+  - Bots sprint more
+  - Improved bots sight on enemies
   - Still TODOs (some required in-engine)
     - A variable leak in _menu
     - Use proper activate button